ComBin/puppet-opensearch/REFERENCE.md

 ##### <a name="configdir"></a>`configdir`

-Path to the elasticsearch configuration directory (ES_PATH_CONF).
+Path to the opensearch configuration directory (ES_PATH_CONF).

-Default value: `/etc/elasticsearch`
+Default value: `/etc/opensearch`

 ##### <a name="instance"></a>`instance`

-Elasticsearch instance this keystore belongs to.
+Opensearch instance this keystore belongs to.

 ##### <a name="provider"></a>`provider`

-The specific backend to use for this `elasticsearch_keystore` resource.
+The specific backend to use for this `opensearch_keystore` resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.

 ##### <a name="purge"></a>`purge`